-Each year, the federal government provides more than $150 billion in financial aid (grants, work-study, and loans) for college or career school.
-To apply for this aid, you must complete the Free Application for Federal Student Aid (FAFSA®).
+We provide more than $120 billion in grants, loans, and work-study funds each year to help pay for college or career school.
+To apply for this aid, you must complete the Free Application for Federal Student Aid (FAFSA®) form.
 Also, state governments and many colleges and career schools use your FAFSA information to award you their aid.

 Did you know?
 Some schools won’t consider you for merit scholarships (scholarships based on academic achievement or other talents or skills) until you’ve submitted a FAFSA, so complete one even if you think you won’t qualify for federal aid.

 Relax!
 The FAFSA is designed to be simple to fill out.
 Tips throughout the application help you understand the questions.
 Most people finish filling out the FAFSA in less than half an hour!

 The FAFSA process is quicker and easier when you have a username and password called an FSA ID.
 (If your parent is providing information on your FAFSA, he or she will need his or her own FSA ID as well.)
 Learn more about the FSA ID and how to create yours at StudentAid.gov/fsaid.